 Annual Franz Lecture

-Each year the School of Humanities and Social Sciences sponsors a lecture event celebrating the visionary work of Professor David L. Franz.
-Lectures in this series span the disciplines and feature speakers from around the world!
+Each year the School of Humanities and Social Sciences sponsors a lecture celebrating the visionary work of Professor David L. Franz.
+These lectures span the disciplines, featuring speakers from around the world.

 About David Franz | Lecture Background